rkmanga/Technical-Writing-Portfolio/README.md

 # Technical Writing Portfolio

+- 👋 Hi, I’m RK
+- 👀 I’m interested in alamost everything about writing and software!
+- 🌱 I’m currently learning advanced Javascript
+- 💞️ I’m looking to collaborate on open sourec project documentation
+- 📫 How to reach me: via GitHub

-This repo hosts my example technical writing documents that can be used to create:
+This repo hosts some of my example technical writing documents that can be used to create:

 * SDKs.
 * Developer Implementation Guides.